ionic-team/ionic-site/content/docs/resources/platform-setup/windows-setup.md

 ### iOS
 The iOS SDK does not run on Windows, so nothing to do here.
 Still want to build for iOS, though?
 Check out [Package](http://ionic.io/cloud#packaging), part of the Ionic Cloud.

-### Java
+### Java JDK
-We'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-The install puts Java in your `C:\Program Files\Java` folder.
+We'll need to download and install the Java JDK from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-### Android
+### Android SDK
 Download Android Studio and go through the installer and set up the IDE.
-It should print out a location for where the Android SDK gets installed; copy this down for future use.
+It should print out a location for where the Android SDK gets installed.
+Copy this down for future use.

+If you don't want to download Android Studio you can just download the Android SDK files for Windows [here](https://developer.android.com/studio/index.html#downloads)

 Next, inside the new `SDK` location, we'll run `tools/android` to open the Android SDK Manager.
 We'll want to install: